Myrmecophyte

-Myrmecophytes (/mərˈmɛkəfaɪt/; literally "ant-plant") are plants that live in a mutualistic association with a colony of ants.
+Myrmecophytes (/mərˈmɛkəfaɪts/; literally "ant-plants") are plants that live in a mutualistic association with a colony of ants.
 There are over 100 different genera of myrmecophytes.
 These plants possess structural adaptations in the form of domatia where ants can shelter, and food bodies and extrafloral nectaries that provide ants with food.
 In exchange for these resources, ants aid the myrmecophyte in pollination, seed dispersal, gathering of essential nutrients, and defense.
 Domatia adapted specifically to ants may be called myrmecodomatia.